Gemma Galgani: Young adulthood

-Mysticism
+Mystical experiences

 According to a biography by her spiritual director, Germano Ruoppolo, Galgani began to manifest the stigmata on 8 June 1899, at the age of 21.
 She stated that she had spoken with her guardian angel, Jesus, the Virgin Mary, and other saints especially Gabriel of Our Lady of Sorrows.
 According to her testimonies, she sometimes received special messages from them about current or future events.
 With her health in decline, Ruoppolo directed her to pray for the disappearance of her stigmata; she did so and the marks left.
 She said that she resisted the devil's attacks often.

 Galgani was frequently found in a state of ecstasy.
 She has also been reputed to levitate: she claimed that on one occasion, when her arms were around the crucifix in her dining room and was kissing the side wound of Jesus, she found herself raised from the floor.